SamuelOluwayomi/smart-transaction-observatory/README.md

 ## Bounty Technical Questions

-Based on the operational evidence gathered by this stack, here are the answers to the three mandatory bounty questions:
+Here are the answers to the three mandatory bounty questions:

 ### Q1: What does the delta between processed_at and confirmed_at tell you?